-The Vietnam Agricultural Genetics Institute has conducted several genome editing research studies applying CRISPR/Cas9 in rice, soybean, and cassava.
+The Vietnam Agricultural Genetics Institute, the Institute of Biotechnology at the Vietnam Academy Science and Technology, and other research institutes in Vietnam have conducted several genome editing research studies applying CRISPR/Cas9 in rice, soybeans, cassava, and other crops.
 Vietnam is also one of the countries supporting the International Statement on Agricultural Applications of Precision Biotechnology submitted to the World Trade Organization Committee on the Application of Sanitary and Phytosanitary Measures in November 2018.
 This is a non-binding document that reiterates high-level approaches regarding the fair, science-based treatment of precision biotechnology.